Zoster (shingles) vaccines (Shingrix® [RZV] and Zostavax® [ZVL]) – frequently asked questions

 Why are the shingles vaccines funded for certain groups but not others?

-The Australian Department of Health and Aged Care decides which vaccines to fund under the NIP and for which population groups.
 The Pharmaceutical Benefits Advisory Committee provides advice and recommendations to the Department of Health and Aged Care to inform these decisions.

 For further information, see National Immunisation Program (NIP) vaccine listing process.